Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 As an exception, the standard vsPlay distribution provides a very rudimentary event detection system in the form of "tripwires".
-These are a type of annotation region (similar to selector / filter regions, created and manipulated using the same tools) that interact with tracks to detect simple boundary crossing.
+These are a type of annotation region (similar to Selector / Filter regions, created and manipulated using the same tools) that interact with tracks to detect simple boundary crossing.
 Open tripwires generate a "tripwire" event whenever a track crosses the region.
 Closed tripwires generate an "entering" or "leaving" event